-Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages · Cloudflare Pages docs
+Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

 $ cp ../my-sanity-project/sanity.json .

-Finally, you'll need to add
+Finally, add

-@nuxtjs/sanity as a "build module" in your Nuxt configuration:
+@nuxtjs/sanity as a build module in your Nuxt configuration:

 nuxt.config.js

-{ buildModules: [ "@nuxtjs/sanity/module" ]}
+{ buildModules: ['@nuxtjs/sanity/module'];

 Setting up components

 With Sanity configured in your application, you can begin using it to render your blog.
-We'll set up a few pages to pull data from your Sanity API and render it.
-Note that if you aren't familiar with Nuxt, it's recommended that you check out the Nuxt guide, which will teach you some fundamentals concepts around building applications with Nuxt.
+You will now set up a few pages to pull data from your Sanity API and render it.
+Note that if you are not familiar with Nuxt, it is recommended that you review the Nuxt guide, which will teach you some fundamentals concepts around building applications with Nuxt.

 Setting up the index page

-To begin, we'll update the
+To begin, update the

-index page, which will be rendered when we visit the root route (
+index page, which will be rendered when you visit the root route (

 /).
 In